Notation#

 A more complex tree which also requires splicing elements back into the parent list can be implemented with the same combination of list separator and splice-line characters:

-# braced
+# bracket

 (a